Kamal Ahmed Biography

 Best known for his expert contributions to the Today programme, the Six and Ten O’clock news, Newsnight and documentary programmes on both TV and radio.

-Kamal Ahmed is the Economics Editor of the BBC, formally the Business Editor of the BBC, a position he took up in March 2014.
-He leads the BBC’s on air economics coverage and makes regular appearances on the Today programme, the Six and Ten O'clock news bulletins as well as Newsnight and documentary programmes across television and radio.
+Kamal is the current Economics Editor of the BBC, having previously been the BBC’s Business Editor.
+He leads the BBC’s ‘on-air’ economics coverage and makes regular appearances on the Today programme, the Six and Ten O’Clock news bulletins, as well as Newsnight and documentary programmes across television and radio.
 His blog is widely read online.

 Kamal’s career began on local newspapers in Scotland.
 He later moved to ‘The Guardian’ where he rose to become Media Editor before moving to join ‘The Observer’ as Political Editor and then Executive Editor, News, between 2003 and 2007, responsible for the news output of the paper.
 He was a member of the team that developed and re-launched The Observer as a mid-size full-colour Sunday; a development that won Newspaper of the Year at the British Press Awards in 2005 – the highest award for any newspaper.